 LFM is a producer based market.
 A vendor must directly produce the majority of items offered on land the vendor owns, leases, or sharecrops.
 A vendor may not purchase from wholesalers to resell at the Lawrence Farmers Market.
 All products must be grown or produced in Kansas, within 50 miles of Lawrence (the Board of Directors may, based on need, make exceptions to within 75 miles through a process of review and majority vote of the board).

 A Board of Directors manages the market under the LFM Bylaws.
-The Board is comprised of six vendors, up to three community representatives elected by the market membership, and the Market Manager as an ex-officio (non-voting) member.
-The Board holds regular monthly meetings that occur the second Tuesday of each month.
-New Vendor Applications are reviewed at this monthly Board meeting.
+The Board is comprised of 6 Vendors, up to 3 Community representatives (elected by the market members), and the Market Manager, Financial Officer, and Director of Development as ex-officio (non-voting) members.